AlexandriaDAO/core/src/alex_frontend/public/README.md

 ## Part 4: Ecosystem

 Alexandria apps are services already plugged into LibModules.
-Since LibModule functions can only be accessed with the proper LBRY payment, all partner apps are also aligned with our universal DeFi mechanism.
+Since LibModule functions can only be accessed through AppModules that hold these LBRY payment mechanisms, all partner apps are also aligned with our universal DeFi mechanism.

 As a Librarian, the lbry.app homepage will feel more like an app store than a Web3 tech stack.
 The apps registry consists of core apps native to the site, or external sites that have been approved by the DAO.

 The following is a list of core apps in the works.

+### Alexandrian (flagship app)

+An exploratory social app where users collecte eachothers NFTs and arrange them in collaborative boards based on certain topics.

+It's a test case in using AppModules that reflect our incentive mechanism.
+You'll earn for minting NFT that others collect, or collecting NFTs on a profile that others borrow from.
+Put simply, a game theory experiment for good taste.

 ### Bibliotheca (library)